Somerset West

 Somerset West (Somerset-Wes) is a town in the Western Cape, South Africa.
-Organisationally and administratively it is included in the City of Cape Town metropolitan municipality Eastern Suburbs zone (formerly called Helderberg Basin).
+Organisationally and administratively it is included in the City of Cape Town metropolitan municipality Eastern sub-region (formerly called Helderberg Basin).

 The vehicle registration code for Somerset West is CFM and the post code is 7130 for street addresses, and 7129 for post office boxes.

 History

 Main Road Somerset West in 1909.

 A cattle post was established here by Dutch soldiers in 1672.

 A town developed around the Lourens River (originally "Tweederivier", which means "Second River"; "Eersterivier", meaning "First River" passes through Stellenbosch, some 16 km to the north) and the farm of Vergelegen (Dutch: "remotely situated"), an 18th-century farmhouse built in the historic Cape Dutch style by Willem Adriaan van der Stel, governor of the Cape and son of Simon van der Stel, who gave his name to the nearby town of Stellenbosch.

 Willem Adriaan was later sent back to Holland after being charged with corruption and cruelty towards local Dutch farmers.
-The farm is now owned by a subsidiary of the large mining company Anglo American, who have restored the farmhouse to its original magnificence and continue to produce some of South Africa's best wines there.
+His farm was sold and divided into four separate farms: Vergelegen, Lourensford, Morgenster and Cloetenburg.
+Vergelegen itself is now owned by a subsidiary of the large mining company Anglo American, who have restored the farmhouse to its original magnificence and continue to produce some of South Africa's best wines there.
 The farm is open to tourists.

 Somerset West was founded in 1822 on part of the historic farm, Vergelegen.
-The town was named Somerset after a British governor of the Cape Colony during the 1800s, Lord Charles Somerset, with the suffix 'West' being added after 1825 to differentiate it from Somerset East, another South African town in the Eastern Cape.
+The town was named Somerset after a British governor of the Cape Colony during the 1800s, Lord Charles Somerset, with the suffix 'West' being added after 1825 to differentiate it from Somerset East, another South African town in the Eastern Cape, which was renamed KwaNojoli in 2023.
 In the 1830s, Sir Lowry's Pass, named after later governor Sir Lowry Cole, was constructed to link the town with outposts further east over the Hottentots-Holland mountains.

 In the 1960s, the AECI factory between Somerset West and Strand was the second largest dynamite factory in the world.